fatih/koding-wiki/framework/list/KDListViewController.md

     removeItemByData:(itemData)->
       @removeItem null, itemData

+or
+    :::coffeescript
     removeItemByIndex:(index)->
       @removeItem null, null, index

 * **registerItem**:(view, index)

 What means registering?
-For
-every item added to the list a 'ItemWasAdded' event is emitted.
-Our controller catched this and calls the `registerItem`() method.
+For every item added to the list a 'ItemWasAdded' event is emitted.
+Our controller catched this and calls the `registerItem()` method.
+The registerItem method takes two arguments. `view` is the item instance and `index` is used to populate itemsOrdered array.
+Basically, this method is called automatically every time you use the `addItem()` method.
+It is updating the internal arrays and variables of the controller itself.

+This method is useful if you want use anything different than KDListView.
+You might implement your own ListView class and emit the 'ItemWasAdded'.
+KDListViewController will listen to this event and register the view for yourself.Or may

 * **unregisterItem**:(itemInfo)

+Just as the same as registerItem().
+For every item removed from the list a 'ItemIsBeingDestroyed' event is emitted.
+Our controller cathes this and calls the `unregisterItem().` This removes the view and data from the internal itemsOrdered and itemsIndexed variables.

 * **replaceAllItems**:(items)

+Replace the list with the `items` data.
+This method calls first removeAllItems() and then iterates over the `items` array to add all the items in it.

 * **removeAllItems**:

+Removes all items from the list.
+This reset itemsOrdered and itemsIndexed variables.

 ## mouseevents